googlecloudrobotics/core/docs/how-to/using-cloud-storage.md

 What's next:

 * You can experiment with accessing other Google Cloud APIs, such as [Logging](https://cloud.google.com/logging/docs/) or [Pub/Sub](https://cloud.google.com/pubsub/docs/), from the robot programmatically.
-Also, Python is not the only programming language with Google Cloud client libraries: the APIs can be accessed, e.g., from code written in [Go](https://cloud.google.com/storage/docs/reference/libraries#client-libraries-install-go) and [Java](https://cloud.google.com/storage/docs/reference/libraries#client-libraries-install-java) in a similar configuration-less manner.
+Also, Python is not the only programming language with Google Cloud client libraries: the APIs can be accessed, e.g., from code written in [Go](https://cloud.google.com/storage/docs/reference/libraries#client-libraries-install-go) in a similar configuration-less manner.
 * [Write your own service](deploying-service.md) that runs as a container in the cloud and provides an API that can be accessed securely from the robot.